macgile/DataGridFilter/README.md

   - **ShowStatusBar** : *displays the status bar*, default : false
   - **ShowElapsedTime** : *displays the elapsed time of filtering in status bar*, default : false
   - **ShowRowsCount** : *display the number of rows*, default : false
-  *- If the value passed to **RowHeaderWidth** is greater than the calculation of the width of the column, this is the one that is used*
+  *- If the value passed to **RowHeaderWidth** is greater than the calculation of the width of the column, this is the one that is used.*
   - **FilterLanguage** : *translation into available language*, default : English
   - **ExcludeFields** : *comma separated fields to exclude from filter, only works in AutoGenerateColumns mode*
   - **DateFormatString** : *date display format*, default : "d"